Panic Button for Venues — Staff Safety and Event Security for Stadiums, Arenas, and Concert Halls

 Gunshot Detection Disabled After False Alarms

-A concert venue deploys acoustic gunshot detection.
-During a rock show with pyrotechnic effects, the system triggers on the pyrotechnic discharge.
-An evacuation alert goes out.
+A concert venue deploys a sound-level gunshot detection system.
+Dropped equipment, slamming gates, and audio feedback set it off — each one triggering an evacuation alert.
 Approximately 8,000 patrons begin exiting.
 After the third false alarm in a single season, the venue operator disables the detection system entirely.
-The venue is now running with no acoustic detection layer.
+The venue is now running with no detection layer.

 Multi-Building Coordination Blind Spot